-Maybe you don't like doing paperwork, but still have to do the bare minimum like to send out invoices every month.
+Maybe you don’t like doing paperwork, but still have to do the bare minimum like sending out invoices every month.
 If your work consists mostly of this quadrant, you should change that as quickly as possible.

 Don’t enjoy but good at

 This is a trap.
 Because you are good at these, you will be asked to do them.
 And because you are good at them, you probably will do them.
 Before you know it, your schedule is full of tasks and activities you don’t enjoy doing, even though you are great at making them happen.

 It’s that one time you’ve agreed to organize a teambuilding retreat, did a great job despite hating it, and now you’re stuck on organizing it every time with no idea of how to get of out of it.